Rockies vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Rockies have a record of 3-4.

-- When it comes to the total, the Rockies and their opponents are 6-4-0 in their last 10 games.
+- In their last 10 matchups with a total posted by sportsbooks, the Rockies and their opponents are 5-5-0 when it comes to hitting the over.

-- The Rockies' record against the spread is 1-1-0 over their previous 10 games (oddsmakers set spreads in two of those games).
+- The Rockies' record against the spread is 1-1-0 over their previous 10 contests (bookmakers set spreads in two of those matchups).

 Discover More About This Game